-That together we will create a society that uses less energy, a society that privileges from the use of renewable energy and will be more durable.
-Together we will favour this new society free of fossil fuels.
-Like Henry Ford said “coming together is a beginning, keeping together is progress, working together is success”.
+That together we will create a society that uses less energy, a society that benefits from the use of renewable energy and will be more sustainable; together we will put an accent on creating this new society free of fossil fuels, and quoting Henry Ford who said “coming together is a beginning, keeping together is progress, working together is success”.